 In NLP, MIL has been applied to tasks such as document classification, sentiment analysis, and misinformation detection.
-Early approaches employed machine learning models such as mi-SVM, MILBoost, and other instance-level classifiers adapted to weakly supervised settings \citep{andrews2002,zhang2008,jorgensen2008}.
+Early approaches employed machine learning models such as mi-SVM, MILBoost, and other instance-level classifiers adapted to weakly supervised settings \citep{andrews2002, zhang2008, jorgensen2008}.

 Later work extended MIL with deep architectures to infer sentence-level sentiment from document-level labels.
-Approaches such as manifold regularization \citep{kotzias2014} and weighted instance modeling \citep{pappas2014} improved both interpretability and prediction accuracy.
+Approaches such as manifold regularization \citep{kotzias2014} and weighted instance modeling \citep{pappas2014} have improved both interpretability and prediction accuracy.

 More recent studies have further enhanced MIL frameworks by integrating contextualized embeddings and attention mechanisms.
-For example, attention-based MIL has been applied to fake news detection with improvements in precision and interpretability \citep{karaoglan2024}, and mutual-attention models have been used to address bag-instance mismatch in hate speech classification \citep{liu2022}.
+For example, attention-based MIL was applied to fake news detection with improvements in precision and interpretability \citep{karaoglan2024}, and mutual-attention models were used to address bag-instance mismatch in hate speech classification \citep{liu2022}.

 However, despite these advances, most MIL-based approaches in NLP define instances at the sentence or paragraph level, without leveraging finer-grained semantic representations.
-Incorporating LLM-inferred expressions and their types and salience scores into MIL has not yet been attempted.
+Incorporating LLM-inferred expressions and their types and salience scores into MIL has not yet been explored.
 We address this gap by proposing a model that treats each LLM-generated unit as an instance and integrates its label and salience score into attention-based bag-level classification.